 Part of the small-flowered clematis group, flowers rarely exceed 2 inches across (5 cm).
 Deep violet petals open up to reveal a cluster of ivory-cream scented stamens.
 Great for growing in pots.
 Must be protected from freezing in winter.

 Thought to also include Clematis crispa parentage, the ‘Betty Corning’ clematis bears abundant scented bell-shaped flowers.
-Pale at the beginning of the season, hues darken as temperatures rise.
+Pale at the beginning of summer, hues darken as temperatures rise.
 Discovered by Elizabeth Corning in 1932.

 Flowers form cute bells, with petals curling upwards as the flower ages.
 Can survive drought for several weeks, but flowers best if watered.
 Copes with freezing well.